Authentication and Authorization are often used interchangeably but they are distinct security processes in identity and access management (IAM).

 SAML is an XML-based authentication and authorization mechanism that connects two entities: the SP and the IDP.
 Security Assertion Markup Language (SAML) is a standard SSO in which verified data is transferred via digitally signed XML documents.

-Hash-based Message Authentication Code is a digital signature technique that makes use of message digest algorithms like MD5 and SHA-1 to produce a reliable data integrity protocol.
+HMAC: Hash-based Message Authentication Code is a digital signature technique that makes use of message digest algorithms like MD5 and SHA-1 to produce a reliable data integrity protocol.

 HTTP: